Brain Cancer (cont.)

 - Grade IV: The malignant tissue has cells that look most abnormal and tend to grow quickly.

-The most common primary brain tumors are usually named for the brain tissue type from which they originally developed.
+The most common primary brain tumors are usually named for the brain tissue type (including brain stem cancers) from which they originally developed.
 These are gliomas, meningiomas, pituitary adenomas, vestibular schwannomas, and primitive neuroectodermal tumors (medulloblastomas).
-Gliomas have several subtypes which include astrocytomas, oligodendrogliomas, ependymomas, and choroid plexus papillomas.
+Gliomas have several subtypes, which include astrocytomas, oligodendrogliomas, ependymomas, and choroid plexus papillomas.
+These names all reflect different types of cells in the normal brain that can become cancers.
 When the grades are coupled with the tumor name, it gives doctors a better understanding about the severity of the brain cancer.
 For example, a grade III (anaplastic) glioma is an aggressive tumor, while an acoustic neuroma is a grade I benign tumor.
 However, even benign tumors can cause serious problems if they grow big enough to cause increased intracranial pressure or obstruct vascular structures or cerebrospinal fluid flow.

 Find out what women really need.